2025-07-15

 With Set-OutlookSignatures, you can standardize signature formatting across your organization.
 No surprises, no color shifts, just consistent branding.

-🔗Interested in learning more or seeing our solution in action?
+๐Interested in learning more or seeing our solution in action?

 Contact us or explore further on our website.
-We look forward to connecting with you!
+We look forward to getting to know you!